-New Families will require one batch upload that contains only one member of the family.
+New Families will require one Batch Upload that contains only one member of the family.
 This will generate the Family ID.
-From there, you can preform additional batch uploads to add other family members to the system and family.
+From there, you can perform additional Batch Uploads to add other family members to the system and family.

-Already Existing Families can be added and updated with one upload as the Family Sit ID already exists.
+Already Existing Families can be added and updated with one upload as the Family Site ID already exists.

-Step 2 – Under the Create Template heading, select Participants in a Family from the drop-down and then click Continue.
+Step 2 – Under the "Generate Template" heading, select Participants in a Family from the drop-down menu and then click Continue.

 Some Notes On Creating a New Participant in a Family Template

 A spreadsheet will open with columns based on the standard and custom demographics that are Enterprise/Site-wide and the applicable Program-specific demographics that are enabled for the Program(s) you selected from the checklist.

 Required demographics are also required for an upload to go through.

 There will also be three additional fields in the template document: Program Name, Program Start Date, and Program End Date.
 These fields are used to enroll/dismiss Participants from a Program.

 For family Batch Uploads, fields for Family Name, Family ID, and (Family) Relationship are included in the template.

 Relationship is not required (contains choices customized with the Manage Feeder Tables feature).